Not sure about something?

 Can I drive abroad with my car insurance?

-Depending on your insurer, and for an additional premium, you may be able to extend the 90-day period, and be insured in countries outside the EU.
+Depending on your insurer, and for an additional premium, you may be able to extend the 90-day period.
+You might also get cover for countries that we don't include as standard.

 Back to top